MCERQUA/C10-Insurance/scripts/new-images/README.md

    - Category (hero, s10-models, icons, features, team, misc)

 4. **Results**:
-   - Optimized images will be created in `/src/images/optimized/`
+   - All images will be created in `/src/images/`
-   - Original images will be copied to `/src/images/original/`
+   - Original images saved with `-original` suffix
    - Processed images will be moved to `/scripts/new-images/processed/`
    - Image documentation will be updated in `/docs/IMAGE_REGISTRY.md`